Philhawk/ReduxPrac/README.md

-# Review Week Assessment - Express
+# Review Week Checkpoint - Express

 ## Resources

 Feel free to use any online documentation, but do **not** copy and paste any code.
-You may use any notes you've taken, but you may **not** refer to any past workshop or assessment code.
-Also do **not** work with others on this assessment (though feel free to do so submitting).
+You may use any notes you've taken, but you may **not** refer to any past workshop or checkpoint code.
+Also do **not** work with others on this checkpoint (though feel free to do so after submitting).

 ## Starting